intel/tdx/Documentation/fault-injection/fault-injection.rst

 	use a negative errno, you better use 'printf' instead of 'echo', e.g.:
 	$ printf %#x -12 > retval

+- /sys/kernel/debug/fail_tdx/tdcall

+	enable flipping bits in TDX TDCALL responses

+- /sys/kernel/debug/fail_tdx/tderrors

+	enable injecting errors in TDX TDCALL responses

+- /sys/kernel/debug/fail_tdx/seed

+	set seed for random generator used for flipping bits in TDX TDCALL responses.
+Note that each CPU has its own independent random generator.

+- /sys/kernel/debug/fail_tdx/num_change_bits

+	number of bits to change with tdcall=1 in TDX TDCALL responses. when set to 64 the whole value is replaced with a randon number. otherwise the number of bits specified are randomly flipped.

 Boot option
 ^^^^^^^^^^^